zero-to-mastery/start-here-guidelines/README.md

 **Community Members**: People who use the project.
 They might be active in conversations or express their opinion on the project’s direction.

 Bigger projects may also have subcommittees or working groups focused on different tasks, such as tooling, triage, community moderation, and event organizing.
-Look on a project’s website for a “team” page or in the repository for governance documentation to find this information.
+Look on a project's website for a "team" page or in the repository for governance documentation to find this information.

-A project also has documentation.
-These files are usually listed in the top level of a repository.
+A project also has documentation, typically listed at the top level of a repository:

 **LICENSE**: By definition, every open-source project must have an open-source license.
 If the project does not have a license, it is not open source.